diggydude/bolthole-bbs/README.md

 # bolthole-bbs
 Everything fun about the Internet packed into a tiny website platform!

 Documentation coming soon.
-There should be an empty folder named assets/user_files in there, but Github won't let me upload an empty folder, so you'll need to create it.
+There should be an empty folder named `assets/user_files` in there, but Github won't let me upload an empty folder, so you'll need to create it.

+**CAUTION: This is a preview release and not recommended for use in production.**

 Installation: